Scroll to top

 Do smartphones impact men’s fertility?

 Studies have shown that long-term exposure to smartphones does reduce a man’s sperm count, motility and viability.
 Research from the Cleveland Clinic Foundation of Ohio found that keeping your phone in your pocket for more than four hours impacts a man’s testes’ health and the overall sperm quality.
-So if you’re trying to conceive, it might be a good idea to keep your phone out of your pants pocket.
+So if you’re trying to conceive, it consider keeping your phone out of your pants pocket.

 How is male fertility diagnosed?